kumc-bmi/AKI_CDM_PY/src/Postgres/README.md

       * AKI_AMED (skip it, if Med_Admin table is not populated)
       * AKI_DMED (skip it, if Dispensing table is not populated)

+Please export the data in csv format with UTF-8 encoding

-Remark: but make sure to extract and deliver at least one table with inpatient medication information
+Remark: but make sure to extract and deliver at least one table with inpatient medication information and vital information